k-macmillan/ResearchProject_HTRU2/README.md

 - [Pandas](http://pandas.pydata.org/)
 - [scikit-learn](http://scikit-learn.org/stable/)

-After installing those you will be able to run `main.py`.
+After installing those you will need to download the [dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/00372/HTRU2.zip) and place `HTRU_2.csv` in the same folder as `main.py`.
+You will then be able to run `main.py`.
 If you wish to see **my** results you can run:

 `tensorboard --logdir model`

 from the main directory which will allow you to see all of the visualizations associated with this repository.
 Otherwise, if you wish to see how your model ran it should have saved under "model_X", where "X" is the run you wish to view.
 Command:

 `tensorboard --logdir model_X`.